rossetti/KSLBook/docs/04-Chapter4.md

 ### Modeling a Simple Queueing System {#introDEDSPharmacy}

+This section present a simple queueuing system considering of one server with a single waiting line.
+The logic of this system is essentially the same as that presented in Section \@ref(QHandExample) for the example where we simulated the queue by hand.

+::: {.example #ch4ex4 name="Drive Through Pharmacy"}
 This example considers a small pharmacy that has a single line for waiting customers and only one pharmacist.
 Assume that customers arrive at a drive through pharmacy window according to a Poisson distribution